-California Penal Code 303a makes it a crime to loiter in or around a bar or restaurant for the purpose of asking other patrons or customers to buy drinks for you.1
+Penal Code 303 (a) is the California statute that makes it a crime to loiter in or around a bar or restaurant for the purpose of asking other patrons or customers to purchase alcohol.1

-This little-known crime is most often charged against people who may also be facing charges for violating one of California's other laws regulating alcohol consumption or public morality--such as:
+This little-known crime is most often charged against people who may also be facing charges for violating one of California's other laws regulating alcohol consumption or public morality.
+The others include:

 - “Drunk in public” laws;

 - “Minor in possession of alcohol” laws; and

 - Laws against “loitering with intent to commit prostitution.”

 Example: Chloe drinks too much vodka at a bar and is asked to leave by the bartender.
 She leaves the bar but stays in the parking lot.

 When new cars pull into the parking lot, Chloe steps in front of them, creating a risk that they will run her over.
 She then approaches male drivers as they get out of their cars and asks them if they would be willing to buy her drinks and sneak them outside.

 Chloe is guilty of violating PC 303a, California's law against loitering to solicit alcohol purchases.
 She may also be charged with violating California's “drunk in public” laws.2